 She is interested in how the integration of different data types and methodological advances can further our understanding of family systems and adolescent development situated in larger social ecologies—including sociocultural and digital contexts.
 Specifically, she uses high-intensity smartphone data to study how digital technology may impact family dynamics and adolescent development, and leverages machine learning methods to make long-term predictions of adolescents’ future achievement outcomes based on their early experiences.

 He is a co-founder and affiliate faculty member of the Learning Informatics Lab.
 His research ranges from scientific studies of mathematical and computational thinking to investigations of student learning at scale.

-Senior Lecturer, Department of Educational Psychology
+Teaching Associate Professor, Department of Educational Psychology

 He designs curricular materials to engage teachers and students in the content of and data science.
 He also studies how students and teachers engage with these materials in order to better understand how to support the learning process.

 His research focuses on the cognitive influences of video game play.
 Craig’s dissertation explored how players of a notoriously challenging video game, Cuphead, conceptualize and react to failure.
 Currently, he works on the Playful Problem Solving Project, investigating how young players solve problems in the puzzle game Baba is You.

 She is interested in studying individuals’ learning and social-emotional behaviors in virtual space within the local community and macro-level policy contexts.
 Her research interest is linked with methodological studies of hierarchical linear modeling, social network analysis, sensitivity analysis, and text analysis.

 She is interested in school effectiveness and improvement for whole child development in K-12 education, with a focus on the issues of educational equity.
 Her current research aims to identify a safe, supportive but challenged family-school-neighborhood model to nurture children’s balanced development through quantitative research methods.